Paul Di'Anno: Praying Mantis (1990)

 After being dropped by BMG, Praying Mantis disbanded.
-Then, in a Spinal Tap-ish twist of fate, Paul Di'Anno called Dennis Stratton in 1989, about the Japanese wanting to have a ten-year anniversary of the new wave of British heavy metal.
-The band found themselves enjoying a renaissance in Tokyo, Japan, prompting a reformation and tour in April 1990, which yielded the Live at Last LP.
+Then, in a Spinal Tap–ish twist of fate, Paul Di'Anno called Dennis Stratton in 1989, about the Japanese wanting to have a ten-year anniversary of the new wave of British heavy metal.
+The band found themselves enjoying a renaissance in Tokyo, prompting a reformation and tour in April 1990, which yielded the Live at Last LP.